optmzer/LinuxServerConfigForAWS/README.md

     . - The other project files
     .
 ```

-## Install virtual environment and other dependancies
+## Install virtual environment and other dependencies
 1. `sudo apt install python3-pip` - Install pip3 for python 3 with
 2. `sudo pip3 install virtualenv`
 3. CD to thecatalog project folder `sudo cd /var/www/thecatalog/thecatalog` and create virtual environment for this project.